isiak44/my-portfolio/Project3/README.md

 `sudo apt upgrade`

-After the update, the terminal wants me to upgrade some packages.
+After the update, the terminal prompts to upgrade some packages.

 ![sudo-apt-upgrade](images/sudo-apt-upgrade.png)